I began my career in Chicago, where I studied theater at Columbia College and improv at Second City.

-When I’m not in the booth, I’m likely volunteering with the local food bank, feeding my addictions to true crime shows and vegan cupcakes, or debating with my honey which Netflix documentary to watch next.
+When I’m not in the booth, I’m likely feeding my addictions to true crime shows and vegan cupcakes, reading biographies & non-fiction, or debating with my honey which Netflix documentary to watch next.

 Young Suzy was always naturally drawn to the performing arts, whether writing and staging plays with the neighborhood kids, producing her own “radio” show at nine years old, or disrupting the entire tri-state area with her extremely high decibel near-renditions of Top Forty 80’s hits from the likes of Rick Springfield, The Pointer Sisters, Kenny Rogers, Juice Newton, Deniece Williams, Shalamar, Sergio Mendes, Kajagoogoo, and whoever it was who recorded The Three Stooges homage, which reached #15 on the Billboard charts, “The Curly Shuffle”.

 She would also type up screen adaptations of her favorite books and painstakingly transcribe and then reenact episodes of The Facts of Life with the help of friends she would intimidate and threaten…er…recruit.

 This insufferable behavior eventually reached the point where she became much like Yoko Ono during the White Album sessions – preferred not to be seen or heard.
 Consequently, she spent most of her adolescence alone in her room doing much of the same.